Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 Born to Run

-After performing at the 2009 Superbowl, Bruce Springsteen was so exhilarated he wanted to document the experience in writing.
-That moment triggered seven years of work documenting his life.
-He begins in his childhood as he grew up Catholic in Freehold, NJ.
-From there, you’ll hear about his reign as a bar-band king in Asbury Park, NJ, and the eventual rise of the E Street Band.
+After performing at the 2009 Superbowl, Bruce Springsteen was so exhilarated, he wanted to document the experience in writing.
+That moment triggered 7 years of work documenting his life from childhood through the roaring success of his E Street Band.

 The Dutch House